Tourismus Region Klagenfurt am Wörthersee GmbH Online-Shop – General Terms and Conditions (AGB) with Consumer Information

 The services purchased with the order of the shopping basket cannot be cancelled or cancelled.
 Exceptions are made in the provisions governing individual contractual relationships.
 TRK recommends the conclusion of the travel cancellation insurance of the Europäische Reiseversicherung offered in the order conclusion.
 The corresponding customer information and general terms and conditions of the insurance company can be found in the appendix.

-Packages (Package tour)
+Packages (Package travel)

 RK acts as the tour operator (package tour) for the packages that have been put together as a combination of several services such as excursions and overnight stays or overnight stays and shipping and have a total price.
 The general provisions above apply to the packages as a whole.
 The delivery of the entitlements (vouchers, tickets, etc.) is carried out separately for each of the individual service components.
 Hotel accommodation included in packages cannot be cancelled.